-This school is part of a consortium of schools using a common entrance test in September 2023 for entry to Year 7 in September 2024.
-The consortium includes this school, the five other Grammar Schools in Warwickshire (including Ashlawn which as a bilateral school offers selective and non-selective places), and the eight Grammar Schools in Birmingham (these are individual schools but for the purposes of the entrance test are collectively known as 'The Grammar Schools in Birmingham').
+This school is part of a consortium of schools (The West Midlands Grammar Schools https://westmidlandsgrammarschools.co.uk/schools/) using a common entrance test in September 2025 for entry to Year 7 in September 2026.
+The consortium includes this school, the five other Grammar Schools in Warwickshire (including Ashlawn which as a bilateral school offers selective and non-selective places), the eight grammar schools in Birmingham (these are individual schools but for the purposes of the entrance test are collectively known as 'The Grammar Schools in Birmingham') and the five grammar schools within Shropshire/Wolverhampton/Walsall.

-Warwickshire County Council's Admissions Service (Warwickshire Admissions) operates the entrance test along with The Grammar Schools in Birmingham.
-Some parents/carers may be considering listing Grammar Schools in Warwickshire and Birmingham on their Common Application Form (CAF).
+Warwickshire County Council's Admissions Service (Warwickshire Admissions) operates the entrance test along with the grammar schools in Birmingham/Shropshire/Wolverhampton/Walsall.
+Some parents/carers may be considering listing grammar schools in Warwickshire and Birmingham/Shropshire/Wolverhampton/Walsall on their Common Application Form (CAF).
 As admission to these schools will be determined by the same test, students are not permitted to sit the test more than once.
 If it is discovered a child has sat the test more than once, the score from the earliest test will be used.
 Parents/Carers should be aware that in such situations the application may be considered fraudulent or intentionally misleading and where a place has been offered it may be withdrawn.

-Parents/Carers whose children sit the test in Warwickshire may request that their raw score is shared with The Grammar Schools in Birmingham.
+Parents/Carers whose children sit the test in Warwickshire may request that their raw score is shared with the grammar schools in Birmingham/Shropshire/Wolverhampton/Walsall.
 This can be done as part of the registration process.

-Parents/Carers should only request this if they are considering applying for a place in a Birmingham Grammar School.
+Parents/Carers should only request this if they are considering applying for a place in a Birmingham/Shropshire/Wolverhampton/Walsall grammar school.

-Parents/Carers whose children sit the test in Birmingham may request that their raw score is shared with Warwickshire Admissions.
+Parents/Carers whose children sit the test in Birmingham/Shropshire/Wolverhampton/Walsall may request that their raw score is shared with Warwickshire Admissions.
 This can be done as part of the registration process.
-Parents/Carers should only request this if they are considering applying for a place in a Warwickshire Grammar School (including a selective place at Ashlawn School).
+Parents/Carers should only request this if they are considering applying for a place in a Warwickshire grammar school (including a selective place at Ashlawn School).

-In either of these cases parents/carers will receive two sets of results.
+In either of these cases parents/carers will receive more than one set of results.
 One set of results will be received from Warwickshire Admissions.
-A further set of results will be received from The Grammar Schools in Birmingham.
+Further sets of results will be received from the Grammar schools in Birmingham/Shropshire/Wolverhampton/Walsall.

-Where a parent/carer indicates after the registration closing date of 23.59 on 30 June 2023 that they wish their child's test score to be shared with either Warwickshire Admissions or The Grammar Schools of Birmingham, their registration will be considered late for the region they wish their results to be shared with, unless the request is deemed to be on time.
-This will only happen in circumstances where the parent makes a written application to Warwickshire Admissions for an exception to be made to this rule and Warwickshire Admissions accepts that there were exceptional and unforeseen events preventing the parent/carer from meeting the deadline.
+Where a parent/carer indicates after the registration closing date of 16.00 on 30 June 2025 that they wish their child's test score to be shared with either Warwickshire Admissions or the grammar schools of Birmingham/Shropshire/Wolverhampton/Walsall, their registration will be considered late for the region they wish their results to be shared with, unless the request is deemed to be on time.
+This will only happen in circumstances where the parent makes a written application to Warwickshire

+Admissions for an exception to be made to this rule and Warwickshire Admissions accepts that there were exceptional and unforeseen events preventing the parent/carer from meeting the deadline.